trnsrt/ts/_drafts/challenges-for-banks.md

 PayPal has already accepted cryptocurrencies as a payment method.
 Their announcement of a native digital currency will not surprise anyone.
 The question is not if, more like when.
 Amazon has already started exploring digital currency in Mexico, so it is just a matter of time before they introduce it to North American market following by rest of the world.

 Why is this important for banks?
 These tech giants hold the end customer under their hands (via their apps).
-Customers are already tied to them for buying and selling side of a transaction.
-Now they will hold their grips on the financial side of that exchange as well.
+Customers already use them for buying and selling.
+Now these giants will hold their grips on the financial side of that transaction as well.

 They will not let banks touch to their customer.
 If you do not touch your end user, then the game is over for you - you are out.

 ### Next...
-These are three major challengers for banks.
+Individuals, central banks and tech giants are the three major challengers for banks.
 Sure, but what do banks do to tackle these issues?
 Let's have a look at them on our next post.

 ---
 # How do banks react to their challenges?